wisnuaji99/mb1313600022/README.md

 6. Inside personal student directory put initiwal wireframe of your app, then link the images from personal README.md.

 ### Student Name
 I want to create an app which stores and quantify werehouse items.
-Immediate following student please discard this section during your push.
+Immediate following student which pushed to this repo, please discard this section during your push.